All Episodes

 How did that happen before and after the election?

-Also, don't forget Hannity tonight, 9 Eastern on the Fox News Channel.
+Also, don't forget Hannity tonight, 9 Eastern on the Fox News channel.

 We'll continue.

-Uh, hoping the firewalls hold, and I don't want to get exposed, and yeah, okay.
+We have them all hoping the firewalls hold, and I don't want to get exposed.

 Now we can actually get back to the real crimes that were committed that everybody wants to avoid in the media.

-So, so what are we investigating here?
+So what are we investigating here?

 The number four person in the Department of Justice, Bruce Orr's wife, worked for Fusion GPS.

-The informant the FBI was using on the payroll of the Democratic Party.
+He had dozens of contacts with Mr. Steele, the informant the FBI was using on the payroll of the Democratic Party.

 There's no way in the world he should have interacted with Mr. Steele because his wife worked for the same organization.